-As noted on the front cover, the Offered Bonds have received a long-term rating of "Aaa" from Moody's Investors Service ("Moody's") and a long term rating of "AAA" from Standard & Poor's Ratings Services ("Standard & Poor's" or "S&P").
-It is a condition to the Underwriter's obligation to purchase the Offered Bonds that neither rating agency shall have lowered, withdrawn or suspended its rating prior to the Date of Delivery.
+As noted on the front cover, the Offered Bonds received a long-term rating of "Aa1" from Moody's Investors Service ("Moody's") and are expected to receive a long-term rating of "AA+" from Standard & Poor's Ratings Services ("Standard & Poor's" or "S&P").
+It is a condition to the Underwriters' obligation to purchase the Offered Bonds that S&P shall have assigned such long-term rating and that neither rating agency shall have lowered, withdrawn or suspended its rating prior to the Date of Delivery.